AndroidCrypto/ESP32-Boards/esp32_cyd_st7796_3_5_inches.md

 - Another source for examples is “[https://github.com/bitbank2/CYD_Projects](https://github.com/bitbank2/CYD_Projects)”
 - Sara and Rui Santos have a phantastic website around ESP32 topics, and they give a lot of information and examples, e.g. “[Getting Started with ESP32 Cheap Yellow Display Board — CYD (ESP32–2432S028R)](https://randomnerdtutorials.com/cheap-yellow-display-esp32-2432s028r/)” and “[ESP32 Cheap Yellow Display (CYD) Pinout (ESP32–2432S028R](https://randomnerdtutorials.com/esp32-cheap-yellow-display-cyd-pinout-esp32-2432s028r/))”.
 Use their search for more tutorials on this device.
 - [Freenove ESP32 tutorial](https://freenove.com/fnk0103) (19 different tutorials tested on ESP32 CYD)
+- [Hartmut Waller](https://hartmut-waller.info/arduinoblog/esp32-mit-28-zoll-tft/) A lot of examples for the display, RGB LED and SD-Card reader

 ## Own tutorials

 I wrote some tutorials regarding this device: